-- i.
-A student who is aggrieved by a decision made by a Head of School, Head of Department, or an academic within a Department or School, may appeal to the Dean of the Faculty for the degree to which the decision applies or, for matters related to PhD or any thesis examination, to the Dean of Postgraduate Studies. - A student who is not satisfied with the outcome of the appeal to the Dean may appeal that decision to the Academic Appeals Committee (acting on behalf of the Academic Board). - A student who is not satisfied with the outcome of the appeal to the Academic Appeals Committee may appeal that decision to the Council Appeals Committee. - The decision of the Council Appeals Committee is final.
+A student who is aggrieved by a decision made by a Head of Department/School, or an academic within a Department or School, may appeal to the Dean of the Faculty for the degree to which the decision applies or, for matters related to PhD or any thesis examination, to the Dean of Postgraduate Research.

-4. Appeals from a Decision of a Faculty or Dean or Academic Manager or Pro-Vice-Chancellor

-- A student who is aggrieved by a decision made by a Faculty, a Dean, an Academic Manager or a Pro-Vice-Chancellor may appeal to the Academic Appeals Committee (acting on behalf of the Academic Board). - A student who is not satisfied with the outcome of the appeal to the Academic Appeals Committee may appeal that decision to the Council Appeals Committee. - iii.
-The decision of the Council Appeals Committee is
+- 4. Appeals from a Decision of a Dean, Academic Manager, Assistant Vice-Chancellor, Pro-Vice-Chancellor or other University Officer - (a) A student who is aggrieved by a decision made by a Dean, Academic Manager, Assistant Vice-Chancellor, Pro-Vice-Chancellor or other University Officer may appeal to the Academic Appeals Committee (a subcommittee of the Academic Administration Committee acting on behalf of the Academic Board). - (b) A student who is not satisfied with the outcome of the appeal to the Academic Appeals Committee may appeal that decision to the Council Appeals Committee. - 5.
+Appeals from a Decision of a University Committee (including the Academic Appeals Committee) - (a) A student who is aggrieved by a decision made by the Academic Administration Committee, a subcommittee of the Academic Administration Committee, or the Executive of the Academic Administration Committee may appeal to the Council.
+Appeals to the Council are heard on behalf of the Council by the Council Appeals Committee. - (b) The decision of the Council Appeals Committee is final.